Counties of Hungary (1000–1920): Functioning

 Only the duty to support the king militarily, the territorial unit and formally also the title of county head remained from the former royal counties.

 The new county was a self-governing (autonomous) entity of lower gentry.
 It was led by the county head (comes), appointed by the king, and by his deputy, appointed by the county head.
 These two persons were the link between the king and the nobility.
-As a rule, the county heads (from the 15th /16th century onwards called main county head) were the supreme feudal lords of the county.
+As a rule, the county heads (from the 15th/16th centuries onwards called main county head) were the supreme feudal lords of the county.
 From the beginning of the 14th century, the county head was at the same time the castellan of the respective county castle in 13 counties.
 People became county heads for a limited period of time and could be recalled by the king, but a number of prelates (from the 15th century also seculars) received the "eternal county leadership" of their diocese.

-Note that the formal title comes was also borne by some dignitaries of the Court (e. g. comes curiae) and other nobles in the Early Middle Ages, and then by other members of middle nobility in the Late Middle Ages, and it did not mean count in these cases.
+The formal title comes was also borne by some dignitaries of the Court (e. g. comes curiae) and other nobles in the Early Middle Ages, and then by other members of the middle nobility in the Late Middle Ages, and it did not mean count in these cases.

-From the 13th-14th century onwards, the deputy county heads, and not the county head himself, were the real administrators of the county.
-This development was emphasised by the fact that the county heads were also higher dignitaries of the state or of the court at the same time (palatine, treasurer, etc.), so that they did not have much time for the management of the county.
+From the 13th–14th centuries onwards, the deputy county heads, and not the county head himself, were the real administrators of the county.
+The county heads were also higher dignitaries of the state or of the court at the same time (palatine, treasurer, etc.), so that they did not have much time for the management of the county.
 The deputy county head's role was to administer the county during the county head's absence.
 Originally, the deputy county head was a personal employee of the king and thus the main person through which the king exercised influence in the county.
 At the same time, the deputy was the castellan of the castle of the county head or an economic officer (Latin: provisor) of the properties of the same.
-Initially, the nobles of the county could not influence the appointment of the deputy county head, but in the early 15th century, they managed to put through a rule that only a noble from the same county can become the deputy county head (see below).
+Initially, the nobles of the county could not influence the appointment of the deputy county head, but in the early 15th century, they managed to put through a rule that only a noble from the same county could become the deputy county head (see below).